 The definition of a habit is a settled or regular tendency or practice.
 A habit is a routine of behavior that is repeated regularly and tends to occur subconsciously.

 Our habits play a massive role in shaping our health and fitness, in both a positive or negative way.
 This is why when we look to improve our health and fitness, changing our habits is key to our success.
 We need to be able to create good habits, doing them regularly and subconsciously.
 We also need to be able to stop bad habits.
-The best way to do this is first understand how habits are formed and then replace bad habits with good ones.
+The best way to do this is first to understand how habits are formed and then replace bad habits with good ones.

 So to start with I first want to bring your attention to the habit loop.
 What it is, how it impacts you and how you can use it to start changing your habits for the better.